PolyviosPap/Databases_NTUA/README.md

 # Databases NTUA
-A project for databases course in NTUA, for an imaginary hotel business.
+A project for databases course of ECE NTUA, for an imaginary hotel business.

 * Front-end: html, CSS.
 * Back-end: php.